 There’s something oddly satisfying about peeking into someone’s fridge.
-I realize this sounds a bit creepy, lol.
+I realize this sounds a bit creepy, lol, but it’s totally true.

 When your fridge is organized, you can clearly see what’s inside which means you’re more likely to actually use the food in your fridge.
 When you’ve taken the time to organize your fridge and store your food properly, you’re less likely to end up throwing away half your veggies at the end of the week.